NCERT Solutions for Class 12 Biology Chapter 6 – Free PDF Download

 In a transcription unit, if the coding strand is as follows:

-5. Which property of DNA double helix led Watson and Crick to hypothesise semi-conservative mode of DNA replication?
+5. Which property of DNA double helix led Watson and Crick to hypothesise a semi-conservative mode of DNA replication?
 Explain.

 The sequence of bases in the template strand because of complementary base pairing governs the sequence of bases in the daughter strand.
-Subsequently, this property of DNA led Watson and Crick to hypothesize the semi-conservative mode of replication.
+Subsequently, this property of DNA led Watson and Crick to hypothesise the semi-conservative mode of replication.

 The list includes two different types of nucleic acid polymerases:

 - DNA-dependent DNA polymerases